valyala/quicktemplate/README.md

 it is defined in `hello.qtpl`.
 Moreover, the folder may contain ordinary Go files, so its' contents may be used inside templates and vice versa.
+Package name inside template files may be overriden with `{% package packageName %}`.

 Now put the following code into `main.go`: